markbosire/Practice-Questions-GCP-ACE/README.md

 ### You are given a project with a single Virtual Private Cloud (VPC) and a single subnetwork in the us-central1 region.
 There is a Compute Engine instance hosting an application in this subnetwork.
 You need to deploy a new instance in the same project in the europe-west1 region.
 This new instance needs access to the application.
 You want to follow Google-recommended practices.
 What should you do?

 - [ ] 1.
 Create a subnetwork in the same VPC, in europe-west1.
 2. Create the new instance in the new subnetwork and use the first instance's private address as the endpoint.
 - [ ] 1.
 Create a VPC and a subnetwork in europe-west1.
-2. E pose the application with an internal load balancer.
+2. Expose the application with an internal load balancer.
 3. Create the new instance in the new subnetwork and use the load balancer's address as the endpoint.
 - [ ] 1.
 Create a subnetwork in the same VPC, in europe-west1.
 2. Use Cloud VPN to connect the two subnetworks.
 3. Create the new instance in the new subnetwork and use the first instance's private address as the endpoint.
 - [ ] 1.
 Create a VPC and a subnetwork in europe-west1.
 2. Peer the 2 VPCs.
 3. Create the new instance in the new subnetwork and use the first instance's private address as the endpoint.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are building a pipeline to process time-series data.
-Which Google Cloud Platform services should you put in bo es 1,2,3, and 4?
+Which Google Cloud Platform services should you put in boxes 1,2,3, and 4?

 ![Google Cloud Platform services](images/pipeline.jpeg)